wmdboke/achv/docs/react/nextjs.md

 # Nextjs

-nextjs is a frontend frame.....
+nextjs is a frontend framework for building server-side rendered (SSR) React applications.